SmartStandards/Snowflake44/readme.md

 - Risk of collisions (when using parallel ID generators): 1:500.000 (within the same millisecond)

 **EncodedToken** can create a 64 bit integer ID from a (maximum 12 chars) string ("Token").
-The intended use is to make human readable (technical) names (such as enum element names) directly usable as SQL primary keys.
+The intended use is to make human readable (technical, stable) names (such as enum element names) directly usable as SQL primary keys.
-The integer ID can easily be decoded back to string representation (also in SQL statements), so you actually get human readable
+The integer ID can easily be decoded back to string representation (also in SQL statements), so... â€ƒðŸ˜Š no need to use string type (ID) columns â€ƒðŸ˜Š no need to maintain a lookup table to translate IDs to text representation A "Token" string must follow **specific conventions** (see below)!
-IDs without using string types.
-A "Token" string must follow **specific conventions** (see below)!

 ## Usage